-And the “rest of us” included a lot of people at the 2022 concert: we shared the experience with around 64,997 others.
+And the “rest of us” included a lot of people on our trip: we shared the experience with around 64,997 others.

 We got inside an hour before the start and still stood five rows back in a standing area.
 The crowd was not tightly packed, though, so we could still enjoy the lights and music without any issues and even catch a view of the stage.
 Those video screens allowed a closer look at proceedings, too.

 Safety/access regulations prevented us bringing a portable chair or picnic blanket, so we really had to stand all the time.
 But that felt like a small price to pay for such an experience (and, frankly, the only price to pay given the concert is free).

 A nod of appreciation goes to the organisation, too.

 Friendly stewards helped us find our way around, for example, and the queue to get through the security/safety check progressed swiftly.

 We had no need of either, but spotted mobile toilets and a refreshment booth (though with long queues at the latter, which only sold a limited choice of drinks).

 The general amiability of the audience helped.
 We encountered no pushing or shoving and certainly no crowd chants questioning the parenthood of the

 Although reaching the palace on the U4 subway proved swift and trouble-free, we felt a little wary of the return journey given the crowd size.
 So we left during the encore, guided back through the dark by torch-wielding staff and pools of light around giant exit signs.

 As always, the transport authority (Wiener Linien) had everything in hand, with plenty of staff at Schönbrunn subway station and trains whisking people away every two minutes; we had to wait at the station for a whole 90 seconds before boarding.